Get your card

 Pros

-- True Self-Custody - users maintain control of their stablecoins until the moment of spending
+- True Self-Custody - users maintain control of stablecoins until spending

-- No Monthly Fees - zero maintenance costs make it economical for all usage levels
+- No Monthly Fees - zero maintenance costs for all usage levels

-- Instant Virtual Card - immediate issuance and Apple/Google Pay integration
+- Instant Virtual Card - immediate issuance and mobile wallet integration

 - Multi-Chain Support - deposit options across numerous blockchain networks